shin71/Shivansh-Singla-UE203109-CSE-2-AI-LAB/lab_6_tic_tac_toe_minimax/readme.md

 O X O
 enter your move here with 1 based indexing
 1
-X _ X
+X O X
-O O X
+_ O X
 O X O
 enter your move here with 1 based indexing
-2
-you won
+4
-X X X
+X O X
-O O X
+X O X
 O X O
+it is a draw
 </pre>
 depth=2<br>
 6 8 3 1 4 and it is a draw